openshift-psap/inference_results_v2.0/README.md

 Please follow the Nvidia instructions here [MLPerf](https://mlcommons.org/en/) to Download and Preprocess the Data.

 ## Benchmarks
-**Please refer to /closed/NVIDIA for detailed instructions, including performace guides, and instructions on how to run with new systems.**
+**Please refer to /closed/NVIDIA(closed/NVIDIA) for detailed instructions on how to download the data and preprocess it. **

 ## List of Benchmarks